 In a shared decision-making process, the manager might talk to:

-- The product planning, engineering and marketing people on the team for input
+- The product planning, engineering and marketing people on their team for input

-- Customer service representatives and salespeople who hear directly from customers about how they use the current version of the software and what they’d like to be able to do with it
+- Customer service representatives and salespeople who hear directly from customers about the current software version’s pros and cons

 - Top customers about what they need